Email Processing in Lua

 function milter_hook (ctx)

--- Add the detected threats’ names to the header
+-- Add names of detected threats to the header

 for threat in ctx.message.threats() do